|Overlay by Ali Cavanaugh, 12 x 12, watercolor painting.

 from Artist Daily.
 I learned a lot about how to use color to achieve depth

 P.S.
-If you have a friend or loved one who is spending their summer getting back into the art swing of things, forward them this link so they can enjoy their own copy of Watercolor Lessons on Depth and Luminosity!
+If you have a friend or loved one who is spending their spring getting back into the art swing of things, forward them this link so they can enjoy their own copy of Watercolor Lessons on Depth and Luminosity!